pingidentity/pingidentity-devops-getting-started/docs/deployK8sPFclusters.md

 This section will discuss deploying a single PingFederate cluster that spans across multiple Kubernetes clusters.

-Having PingFederate in multiple regions doesn't always mean that spanning a single across clusters is necessary or optimal.
+Having PingFederate in multiple regions doesn’t _always_ mean that spanning a single PingFederate cluster across multiple Kubernetes clusters is necessary or optimal.
-This scenario makes sense you have:
+This scenario makes sense when you have:
 - Traffic that can cross between regions at any time. (us-west and us-east, and users may be routed to either)
 - Configuration that needs to be the same in multiple regions **and** no reliable automation to ensure that